aloha666/Java2021/SEP Java Training Recap.md

     @EnableZuulProxy

     Zuul Server is an API Gateway application.
 It handles all the requests and performs the dynamic routing of microservice applications.
 It works as a front door for all the requests.
 It is also known as Edge Server.
 Zuul is built to enable dynamic routing, monitoring, resiliency, and security.

+    The advantage of this type of design is that common aspects like CORS, authentication, and security can be put into a centralized service, so all common aspects will be applied on each request, and if any changes occur in the future, we just have to update the business logic of this Edge Service
     ```

     ```java